 The most important thing I have learned on my sustainable living and conscious consumption journey is that our health heavily depends on it.
-The level of unregulated toxins in our ecosystems, soil, air and water, is hard to wrap your head around.
+The level of unregulated toxins in our ecosystems, soil, air, and water, is hard to wrap your head around.
 It's scary and it doesn’t stop there.
-Many toxic chemicals are found in cosmetics, cleaning products, non-stick cookware, food packaging, our clothes, - just to name a few, basically in products we use every day!
+Toxic chemicals are in cosmetics, cleaning products, non-stick cookware, food packaging, our clothes, - basically in products we use every day!

-Let's look at the some of the most prevalent issues we are confronted with that have a major influence on our health.
+Let's look at the some of the most prevalent issues we are confronted with that have a major effect on our health.

 Air pollution accounts for an estimated 7 million deaths per year due to stroke, heart disease, lung cancer and chronic respiratory diseases.
 Around 91% of the world’s population lives in places where air quality levels exceed WHO (World Health Organization) limits.